aws-samples/aws-digital-content-creation-render-environment/README.md

 ## Getting Started

 ### Prerequisites
-To deploy the application you will require an AWS account.
+1. To deploy the application you will require an AWS account.
 If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions.
 Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles.
+2. If deploying an [AWS Client VPN](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/client-vpn-user-what-is.html) endpoint.
+You must generate a server/client certificate and upload those certificates to [AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).
+Click [here](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/authentication-authorization.html#mutual) to see instructions on how to create server/client certs.

 ### Deployment